-In order to define a condition to automatically map users, go into the Expert view and click Entities.
+In order to define a condition to automatically map users, go to the Expert view in Bizagi Studio and click Entities.

 Locate the Stakeholder node and right-click it to select the Stakeholder configuration option: